vrothenberg/CrewKB/memory-bank/activeContext.md

 11. **Pydantic Compatibility**: The importance of properly annotating class variables in Pydantic models is evident from our testing framework development.
 Using ClassVar annotations for class-level variables that are not meant to be model fields is essential for compatibility with newer versions of Pydantic.

 12. **Quality Filtering**: The value of quality filtering in search tools is evident from our implementation of the SemanticScholarTool.
 Filtering papers by citation count and other quality metrics helps ensure that the agents have access to high-quality, reliable sources for their research and fact-checking.

+13. **Structured Knowledge Organization**: The importance of a structured approach to organizing research materials is clear from our design of the knowledge directory system.
+A hierarchical structure with clear metadata makes it easier to manage and synthesize information from multiple sources.

+14. **PDF Processing**: The need for robust PDF processing capabilities is evident from our plan to use the Marker package.
+Converting PDFs to markdown format makes it easier for LLMs to process and extract relevant information.

+15. **Search Term Expansion**: The value of expanding search terms based on related terms from Google Scholar is clear from our design of the related term analyzer.
+This helps ensure comprehensive coverage of the topic and reduces the risk of missing important information.

+16. **Agent Specialization**: The benefits of specialized agents for different stages of the knowledge synthesis process are reinforced by our design.
+Each agent can focus on a specific task and leverage the appropriate LLM model for that task.

+17. **Asynchronous Search Coordination**: The implementation of the AsyncSearchCoordinator has demonstrated the value of asynchronous programming for search operations.
+By running searches in parallel across multiple sources, we can significantly reduce the overall search time while still providing comprehensive coverage.

+18. **Multi-Level Caching**: The implementation of both in-memory and disk-based caching in the SearchCache has shown the importance of multi-level caching for search operations.
+In-memory caching provides fast access to frequently used results, while disk-based caching ensures persistence across sessions.

+19. **Retry Logic with Exponential Backoff**: The implementation of the RetryStrategy with exponential backoff has demonstrated the importance of robust error handling for API calls.
+This approach helps manage rate limits and transient errors, improving the reliability of the search process.